 In today’s political climate, a lot of the pundits I’m addicted to on the cable news shows are making references to Watergate, and pulling out old footage of the Watergate hearings.
 In one clip I noticed, sitting right next to Sam Ervine on the special committee investigating the whole affair, the ranking Republican member and Vice-Chair Howard Baker.
 A sort of elegiac emotion washed over me.
 Once, there were public servants like Howard Baker.

 Baker is the one who famously put the question to John Dean: “What did the President know, and when did he know it?”.
-This was no time for partisan hackery.
-The foundations of the Republic were cracking, and something had to be done.
+The constitutional fabric of the American government was being torn to shreds by a maniac in the White House, the foundations of the Republic were cracking, and it was no time for partisan hackery.
+Something had to be done.

 Baker was a member of that now extinct variety of Senator who once roamed the halls of Congress, known as “moderate Republicans”.
-He was a statesman, a man of unimpeachable character, highly respected on both sides of the aisle, who’s down-home Tennessee aw-shucks affability was no pose.
+He was a statesman, a man of unimpeachable character, highly respected on both sides of the aisle, whose down-home Tennessee aw-shucks affability was, opponents were always happily surprised to fine out, no pose.
 It’s just how he was.
 He functioned on the premise that if you were a reasonable person of good faith, willing to saw things off in the middle, he’d work with you, and together you’d get things done and leave the place better than you found it.

 He did manage to become Senate Majority Leader, and later, the President’s Chief of Staff, near the end of Reagan’s second term, but never was a person better qualified to have become President, or more likely to have been successful with Congress and the American people if he had.
 I’ve often wondered how the history of that period would have turned out, had it been him in the White House, instead of Reagan.
 Better.